Indirect detection of dark matter: The 3.5 keV line

 In 2014, a spectral line an energy of $\sim 3.5$ keV was found in the observation of galaxy clusters.
 Further investigation of this spectral line by Chandra and XMM-Newton failed to find such a line, and thus, there is debate about whether the spectral line is evidence of dark matter.
-There are several explanations: (1) the source is a decaying sterile neutrino, with a mass $\sim 7$ keV (cold DM), and thus, is not subject to the constraints on warm DM.
+There are several explanations: (1) the source is a decaying sterile neutrino, with a mass $\sim 7$ keV (cold dark matter), and thus, is not subject to the constraints on warm dark matter.
 This explanation is consistent with observation of the spectral line at 3.5 keV, as expected, in both the cosmic X-ray background and the Galactic center, but inconsistent with the results from Chandra and XMM-Newton; (2) the source is heavier than 3.5 keV, but has a "metastable excited state" at 3.5 keV and a decay emits a photon of that same energy; (3) the DM source decays, producing a 3.5 keV axion-like particle, which could turn into a photon under some external magnetic field.
 The actual explanation cannot yet be confirmed.
 Thus, the 3.5 keV line remains as evidence of a potential DM candidate.

+In 2023 a research preprint published on Arxiv questioned the existence of the 3.5 keV spectral line; the authors of the research, when trying to replicate the results pointing to the existence of the 3.5 keV spectral line failed to reproduce these results in five out of six cases, leading them to conclude:"We conclude that there is little robust evidence for the existence of the 3.5 keV line".